crtalbot98/Musical-Mayhem/README.md

 # Musical Mayhem
+# This application is now [Lyrical Mayhem](https://github.com/crtalbot98/Lyrical-Mayhem)

 ## A web game that integrates the Spotify Web Player to manipulate the difficulty and experience.

-This is a work in progress.

 Created by Chandler Talbot